phillipsj/phillipsj/input/posts/dotnet-dev-solus.md

 So, here I sit with a beautiful new desktop environment that is great to use.
 I went to the .NET core [homepage](https://www.microsoft.com/net/core#linuxdebian) and opened up the examples for Debian Linux.
 I decided I would install the libraries listed in their version, then do the download of the tar and give it a try.

-Here is what I was greated with:
+Here is what I was greeted with:

 ```
 $ sudo eopkg install curl libunwind gettext